-At this year’s HxGN Live event in Las Vegas, Josh Weiss, President of Hexagon’s Manufacturing Intelligence Division, and Vick Vaishnavi, CEO of ETQ, a part of Hexagon, gathered for a discussion on the evolution of the partnership between ETQ and Hexagon.
+At this year’s HxGN Live event in Las Vegas, Josh Weiss, President of Hexagon’s Manufacturing Intelligence Division, and Vick Vaishnavi, CEO of ETQ, a part of Hexagon, gathered for a discussion on the evolution of the partnership between ETQ and Hexagon MI.
 The conversation, hosted by Beth Keener, looked back on the first year of the partnership but, more importantly, what it means for the future of data-driven and sustainable manufacturing.

 The foundation of the corporate relationship is built on the synergies between ETQ’s reputation as a leader in quality management solutions powered by quality data workflows and Hexagon’s expertise in quality data capture, inspection, and metrology.
 The impact of this relationship on current and future customers will be driven by the partners’ ability to consolidate those disparate data streams into actionable intelligence.
 The full vision of both Josh and Vick is based on the shared ability to leverage various data types — such as supply chain quality, nonconformance reporting and metrology data — to empower both shop floor workers and top-floor executives to make informed decisions.